Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    ![](img/2_menu.png)

    In the ROS Message Browser window, click `Browse` next to the ROS message path.
 Navigate to and select the ROS directory of this cloned repository (`Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`).
-This window will populate with any msg and srv files found in this directory.
+This window will populate with all msg and srv files found in this directory.

    ![](img/2_browser.png)

    > Note: If any of these ROS directories appear to be empty, you can run the command `git submodule update --init --recursive` to download the packages via Git submodules.

-   Under `ROS/src/moveit_msgs/msg`, scroll down to `RobotTrajectory.msg`, and click its `Build msg` button.
-The button text will change to "Rebuild msg" when it has completed.
+   Under `ROS/src/moveit_msgs/msg`, scroll to `RobotTrajectory.msg`, and click its `Build msg` button.
+The button text will change to "Rebuild msg" when it has finished building.

    ![](img/2_robottraj.png)

 	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

-1. Next, the custom message scripts for this tutorial will be generated.
+2. Next, the custom message scripts for this tutorial will be generated.

    Still in the ROS Message Browser window, expand `ROS/src/niryo_moveit/msg` to view the msg files listed.
-Next to msg, select `Build 2 msgs`.
+Next to msg, click `Build 2 msgs`.

    ![](img/2_msg.png)